danchoi/soywiki/README.markdown

 creating directories for them.
 It's not a good idea however to nest SoyWiki wiki directories within each other, for reasons that will become clear below.

+To use MacVim as your SoyWiki Vim engine, you can run soywiki like this

+    SOYWIKI_VIM=mvim soywiki

+or you can `export SOYWIKI_VIM=mvim` in your ~/.bash_profile and just run `soywiki`.

 ## Basic Usage